taichi-dev/taichi/docs/snode.rst

 * pointer: Store pointers instead of the whole structure to save memory and maintain sparsity.

-* hash: Use a hash table to maintain the mapping from active coordinates to data addresses in memory.
-Suitable for high sparsity.

 * dynamic: Variable-length array, with a predefined maximum length.
 It serves the role of ``std::vector`` in C++ or ``list`` in Python, and can be used to maintain objects (e.g. particles) contained in a block.

 See :ref:`layout` for more details about data layout. ``ti.root`` is the root node of the data structure.